FeiYao-Edinburgh/CS-hardware-software/Notes/setupComEnv.md

 ```
 pholmes # office pholmes
 geo
-# Change to a directory where you would like work (e.g. cd $RDS/PhD-Edinburgh hence we can access all .ipynb files under $RDS/PhD-Edinburgh and its subdirectories).
+# Change to a directory where you would like work (e.g. cdr and hence we can access all .ipynb files under /exports/csce/datastore/geos/users/s1855106/PhD-Edinburgh and its subdirectories).
 jupy
 # Open http://localhost:8999/ in Google-Chrome
 ```